ask-resume/ask-resume-front/Readme.md

 Sorry bro, This error occurs because the GPT server blocks requests when a large number of requests come in. <br />
 Therefore, it has been implemented so that a re-request can be made when the issue occurs.

 We will try to resolve the issue as soon as possible.
-Apologize for any inconvenience caused.
+We are sorry for the inconvenience.

 <br />